 The work can be regarded as psychological design born of my personal and emotional experiences.
 Equally abstract and concrete ideas are expressed, a representation of both intuitive and analytical thought.
 This approach allows me to apply a formula to my painting, a foundation to build upon, simultaneously challenging and satisfying the artist and designer within.” -L.S.

-Lily Swain lives with her family in Almonte, Ontario.
+Lily Swain lives with her family near Almonte, Ontario.
 She is a graduate of the Emily Carr University of Art and Design (Vancouver) and has a Bachelor of Education from York University (Toronto).